hudecof/ansible_atlassian-confluence/README.md

 ## Dependencies

-This role depedns on the `cmprescott.xml` role/library.
+This role depends on the `cmprescott.xml` role/library.

 ## Example Playbook